vbookshelf/Thumb-Drive-App-Concept/README.md

 echo "[INFO] Ollama is ready."
 ```

-- When using voice input and output with Safari, audio input and output quality and robustness is not as good as when using Chrome.
-On Mac, pywebview is using the Safari engine, therefore input and output audio quality also varies.
+- When using voice input and output with Safari, audio output (AI voice) quality and robustness is not as good as when using Chrome.
+On Mac, pywebview is using the Safari engine, therefore audio quality also varies.

 <br>